International Federation of Accountants

 To ensure the activities of IFAC and the independent standard-setting bodies supported by IFAC are responsive to the public interest, an international Public Interest Oversight Board (PIOB) was established in February 2005 by the Monitoring Group, which was formed when it became apparent that governance reform of the International Federation of Accountants (IFAC) was needed.

 IFAC is not an accreditation organization.
-Membership of IFAC is not obtained via an accreditation process, but instead, IFAC membership is obtained via an application process that must be sponsored by at least two current IFAC member organizations.
+Membership of IFAC is not obtained via an accreditation process, but instead, IFAC membership is obtained via an application process that must be sponsored by at least one current IFAC member organizations.

 Among the key initiatives of IFAC is the organizing of the World Congress of Accountants.

 Standard-setting Boards

 International Auditing and Assurance Standards Board

 The International Auditing and Assurance Standards Board or IAASB is an independent standard-setting board that develops the International Standards on Auditing.
 IAASB issues International Standards on Auditing covering various services offered by professional accountants worldwide like auditing, review, other assurance, quality control, and related services.

 The IAASB's objective, the scope of activities, and membership are set out in its Terms of Reference.
 The Public Interest Oversight Board oversees the work of the IAASB.